 You can find Domaine Des Aubineaux on A10 Road in Curepipe.

 Hôtel De Ville

 Located in the heart of the city of Curepipe is Hôtel De Ville.
 It is a perfect place to show and detail the history of colonization in Mauritius.

 You can visit Hôtel De Ville at Rue Chasteauneuf in Curepipe.

-Curepipe Botanical Gardens
+SSR Curepipe Botanical Gardens

 The Curepipe Botanical Gardens are the second largest botanical gardens in Mauritius and they have a very important role in the island’s life as it has been called the ‘lungs of the city’.

 In addition, the Curepipe Botanical Gardens have a festival of flowers that dedicates the entire fest to the protection and taking care of the flora inside of the gardens.

 You can find the Curepipe Botanical Gardens near Camp Caval in Curepipe.

 Mauritius is an island of ancient and dormant volcanoes that have over the years become natural wonderlands such as forests, lakes, and more.